Dual Principal Component Pursuit: Abstract

 \section{Abstract}

 We consider the problem of learning a linear subspace from data corrupted by outliers.
-Classical approaches are typically designed for the case in which the subspace dimension is small relative to the ambient space dimension.
-Our approach works with a dual representation of the subspace and hence aims to find its orthogonal complement; as such, it is particularly suitable for subspaces whose dimension is close to the ambient space dimension (subspaces of high relative dimension).
+Classical approaches are typically designed for the case in which the subspace dimension is small relative to the ambient dimension.
+Our approach works with a dual representation of the subspace and hence aims to find its orthogonal complement; as such, it is particularly suitable for subspaces whose dimension is close to the ambient dimension (subspaces of high relative dimension).
 We pose the problem of computing normal vectors to the inlier subspace as a non-convex $\ell_1$ minimization problem on the sphere, which we call Dual Principal Component Pursuit (DPCP) problem.
 We provide theoretical guarantees under which every global solution to DPCP is a vector in the orthogonal complement of the inlier subspace.
 Moreover, we relax the non-convex DPCP problem to a recursion of linear programs whose solutions are shown to converge in a finite number of steps to a vector orthogonal to the subspace.
 In particular, when the inlier subspace is a hyperplane, the solutions to the recursion of linear programs converge to the global minimum of the non-convex DPCP problem in a finite number of steps.
-We also propose algorithms based on alternating minimization and iteratively reweighted least squares, which are suitable for dealing with large-scale data.
-Experiments on synthetic data show that the proposed methods are able to handle more outliers and higher relative dimensions than state-of-the-art methods, while experiments on real face and object images show that our DPCP-based methods perform on par with state-of-the-art methods.
+We also propose algorithms based on alternating minimization and iteratively re-weighted least squares, which are suitable for dealing with large-scale data.
+Experiments on synthetic data show that the proposed methods are able to handle more outliers and higher relative dimensions than current state-of-the-art methods, while experiments in the context of the three-view geometry problem in computer vision suggest that the proposed methods can be a useful or even superior alternative to traditional RANSAC-based approaches for computer vision and other applications.